09 Dec 2020 Mari Lwyd haunts the season

 In the bleak Welsh midwinter, kicking a gift horse named Mari Lwyd may cost you a song and a mince pie!

 Mari Lwyd nearly disappeared from Wales due in part to the influences of the Christian clergy.
-Indeed, key leaders in the Catholic Church laid claim to Mari Lwyd as Blessed Mary though the tradition predated Christianity.
+Indeed, the Catholic Church’s key leaders laid claim to Mari Lwyd as Blessed Mary though the tradition predated Christianity.

 The custom sputtered in the 20th century, perhaps due to religious influence or a change in social mores, but re-emerged in the mountainous parts of Wales as a means to reassert cultural identity.
 Suffering from the fragmentation of traditional industries, the reemergence of Mari Lwyd was a revival of Welsh patriotism and self-respect.